trackIT-Systems/tsOS-vhf/docs/troubleshooting.md

 Connect the cellular modem to a laptop and try to fix the connection issues specific to your used modem and cellular provider.

 ## The station appears to be running but is not accessible via WiFi or cellular network.
-Unfortunately in some situations *tRackIT stations* hang up in a non-recoverable way.
+Unfortunately in some situations *trackIT stations* hang up in a non-recoverable way.
 The red and green lights of the Raspberry Pi might still be lit or even blinking and the WiFi SSID is still shown at your host.
 When trying to connect to the WiFi, no IP address is given and no connection can be made.
 Also access through the wireguard VPN is not possible.